4 Other Ways to Record Your Baby’s Memories

 - They are a physical book of memories we can hold and not something that can be accidentally deleted.

-- Kids love to look through them as they grow and feel important as they see how much time we invested in recording THEM!
+- Kids love to look through them as they grow.
+They feel important as they see how much time we invested in recording THEM!

 Baby Book Alternatives